ClusterHQ/flocker/docs/gettingstarted/mysql-example.rst

 .. literalinclude:: mysql-deployment.yml
    :language: yaml

-This is a very simple example where we simply map MySQL's default port 3306 in the container to 3306 on our host and specify the volume mountpoint in the container where the actual data is stored.
+This is an example where we simply map MySQL's default port 3306 in the container to 3306 on the host and specify the volume mountpoint in the container where the actual data is stored.
-We will be using the ``mysql`` image and deploying to one of our virtual nodes.
+We will be using the ``mysql`` image and deploying to one of the virtual nodes.
-Run ``flocker-deploy`` to download the image and get the container running:
+Run ``flocker-deploy`` to instantiate the container on its specified host:

 .. code-block:: console